Top Things to do in Hong Kong

 The Ladies Market is located on Tung Choi Street in Kowloon.
 The closest MTR station is Mong Kok station on the red line.
 From there it is two blocks off of Nathan Road to the east.
 The location is also marked on Maps.Me.

-I would like to give a special mentions to the parks of Honk Kong, especially Kowloon Park.
+I would like to give a special mention to the parks of Hong Kong, especially Kowloon Park.
 They are worth checking out if you have the time or just want to relax.
 They are free and in Kowloon Park you can see turtles, swans, birds and flamingos!

-Of course there are so many more things to do in Hong Kong, these are just our top picks.
+Of course, there are so many more things to do in Hong Kong, these are just our top picks.
 I hope this guide of things to do in Hong Kong has helped plan and inspire your trip.
-Please let us know if you found it helpful in the comments below or by sharing it to your friends.
+Please let us know if you found it helpful in the comments below or by sharing it with your friends.